 Solar Rights & Procedure

 Read the State Statute about your solar rights.
 The onus is on you, the property owner/applicant.
 Approved permit represents notice.

 Historic Properties/Districts Guidance

 If a property is landmarked or within a historic district, contact the City at 715-839-4914 for advice.
-Generally speaking, projects on buildings should not be visible from the street but there are examples such as solar shingles that may keep with the architectural style of the structure.
-Use guidance that can be found here- see specifically pages 14-15.
+Guidance on solar installations can also be found here- see specifically pages 14-15.